-Lu Dongbin (吕洞宾) was born in 796 during Tang Dynasty in today’s Shanxi Province.
-Like nearly all classic Chinese scholars, his aspiration was to pass the state-level scholarly exam, that took place once in every four years, to secure an honourable job in a government office.
-But he failed repeatedly.
+Lu Dongbin was born in 796 in Xi’an during the Tang Dynasty.
+Like nearly all classical Chinese scholars, his highest aspiration was to pass the state-level scholarly exam, that took place once in every four years, to secure an honourable job in government.
+But he failed the exam repeatedly.

-One day during his travel when he was 46, he met a Daoist immortal who offered to cook lunch for him.
-During the time waiting for his meal, he fell into sleep.
-In the dream he passed the exam, became a government official, got married and had many children; decades late, he was found guilty by the throne, lost his job and wealth, watched all his family members die and left alone struggling to survive.
-Then he woke up and realised it was just a dream while the meal was yet to be served.
+In the dream he passed the exam, became a government official, got married and had many children; decades later, he was declared guilty by the throne, lost his position and wealth, watched all his family members die and left alone struggling for survival.
+In such a state of misery, he woke up and realised it was just a dream while the meal was yet to be served.

-He thought about his dream and wondered what was the point for earthly success.
-Hence he decided to become a Daoist and eventually ascended to an immortal’s world from Mt Zhongnan.
+The dream sent him questioning the meaning of earthly success.
+Thus he decided to become a Daoist and eventually ascended to an immortal’s world from Mt Zhongnan.

-Lu Dongbin was a consummated swordsman thus he sands for yang-mental, the purest and strongest yang qi (info-energy), in Five Agents and ☰ (乾) in Eight Trigrams.
+Since Lu Dongbin was a consummated swordsman, he sands for yang-mental, the purest and strongest yang qi in Five Agents, and ☰ (乾) in Eight Trigrams.

-The guy is one of the three most popular mythical figures in China with numerous temples attributed to him, along with Bodhisattva Guanyin and General Guanyu.
+He is in fact one of the three most popular mythical figures in China along with Bodhisattva Guanyin and General Guanyu with numerous temples attributed to him.

-Below are two lines from a classic poem attributed to Lu Dongbin:
+Below are two lines from a classical poem ascribing to the enlightened worldview of Lu Dongbin:

 There is a world hidden in every grain;